0xfuturistic/sandwich-mitigating-uniswap-v2/README.md

 ## Implementation

 This implementation modifies Uniswap V2 to enforce the GSR at the smart contract level.
-Unlike the [original paper's verifier](#ferreira--parkes-2023-gsr-verifier), which checks the entire order of transactions from the beginning of the block every time, this approach verifies new transactions in real time.
-This results in a constant-time verification algorithm for new transactions, improving efficiency over the linear-time algorithm in the original paper.
+Unlike the [original GSR Verifier Algorithm](#ferreira--parkes-2023-gsr-verifier-algorithm), which iterates through the entire execution ordering per check, our algorithm assumes that the execution ordering before adding a swap is valid, and then just validates the new swap.
+This single-swap verification is constant-time, and leads to a more efficient , use-case-specific verification algorithm than the linear-time algorithm in the original paper.

 The key changes are in [`UniswapV2Pair`](src/UniswapV2Pair.sol)'s swap function, adding to it only 16 lines of code (uncommented). [`SwapType`](#swaptype-enum) and [`SequencingRuleInfo`](#sequencingruleinfo-struct) are defined in the [Appendix](#appendix).
 If a swap violates the GSR, the transaction reverts.